Inpatient Overflow Management with Proximal Policy Optimization: Introduction

 \begin{enumerate}[leftmargin=*] \item \textbf{Scalable Algorithim}: We develop the first known scalable algorithm for overflow decision-making in a time-periodic, long-run average setting.
 Our algorithm successfully handles systems with up to 20 medical specialties and 20 hospital units, greatly exceeding the scale of prior methods.
 Beyond healthcare, our framework is applicable to a broad class of matching problems in operations management with similar queueing structures and contributes to efficiently managing the combinatorial complexity in customer-server matching across domains.

-The success of this framework hinges on two key elements: (a) leveraging the ``atomizable'' action space and (b) incorporating domain knowledge of queueing systems -- particularly in designing value function approximation and policy representation.
-We elaborate on them next.
+The success of this framework hinges on two key elements: (a) leveraging the ``atomizable'' action space and (b) incorporating domain knowledge of queueing systems.

-\item \textbf{Action Atomization}: We propose the atomic action in Section~\ref{Sec: Atomic actions}, which decomposes class-level decisions into sequential individual-level assignments.
-This transformation fundamentally simplifies the original combinatorial action space and allows for efficient policy optimization via gradient-based methods.
-Despite its seemingly myopic nature, we demonstrate in our case study that this approach achieves performance comparable to brute-force optimization over the entire action space~\citep{dai2019inpatient}, i.e., this approach \emph{works}.
-Moreover, it retains flexibility for aggregate planning and incorporating individual preferences for practical implementation.
+\item \textbf{Action Atomization}: As detailed in Section~\ref{Sec: Atomic actions}, atomic action decomposes class-level decisions into sequential individual-level assignments, which is critical for simplifying the original combinatorial action space.
+Despite its seemingly myopic nature, we show that this approach, when combined with PPO, achieves performance comparable to the ADP benchmark in a five-pool system, the largest setting considered in~\cite{dai2019inpatient}; i.e., this approach \emph{works}.
+The atomic formulation is inspired by \cite{feng2021scalable}, who coined the term \emph{atomic action decomposition} in the context of finite-horizon ride-hailing problems.
+Extending this idea to the more challenging infinite-horizon, long-run average cost setting is nontrivial, and to the best of our knowledge, this paper is the first to show that combining atomic actions with PPO is effective in this regime.
+We discuss related developments in this growing research area in Section~\ref{sec:lit-review}.

-\item \textbf{Dealing with Time-periodicity}: To account for real-world daily and weekly periodic patterns in patient arrivals and discharges, we integrate time-periodicity into our PPO framework by leveraging the queueing system structure.
+\item \textbf{Dealing with Time-periodicity}: To account for real-world daily and weekly periodic patterns in patient arrivals and discharges, we integrate time-periodicity into our PPO framework.
 First, we establish a theoretical guarantee for policy improvement of PPO under the periodic setting (Section~\ref{sec:ppo-method}).
 Second, we design a partially-shared policy network that balances parameter sharing and temporal specificity (Section~\ref{Subsec: Policy representation}).
-This design captures structural similarities while being adaptive to time variations.
-It outperforms two conventional alternatives: (i) a fully-shared network that requires more complex policy networks to model time dependencies, and (ii) a fully-separate network that demands significantly more training data.
-Lastly, we propose a new value function approximation derived from the Poisson equation and tailored to the queueing dynamics under the atomic actions -- it decomposes the system-wide value function into pool-wise approximations to improve computational efficiency and stability (Section~\ref{Subsec: policy evaluation}).
-Case study results in Section~\ref{sec:case-study} confirm that our framework, which integrates all these design elements, enhances sample efficiency while maintaining superior performance over other benchmarks.
+Lastly, we propose a new value function approximation tailored to the queueing dynamics under the atomic actions to improve computational efficiency (Section~\ref{Subsec: policy evaluation}).